josephedradan/math_0324_04_probability_and_statistics_with_computing_fall_2020/README.md

 #### *Will I convert my homework from paper to code eventaully?*
 Yeah maybe...
 #### Are the answers correct?
-Yeah, also some question have my answer along with the WebAssign answer.
+Yeah, also some questions have my answer along with the WebAssign answer.

 ### Example solutions viewed in Jupyter
 ![example_1](../master/images/example_1.png)